kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science/Computer_Networks.md

 - **Hybrid Topology**: A combination of two or more topologies.

-### Network Protocols
+## Network Protocols

-- **TCP/IP (Transmission Control Protocol/Internet Protocol)**: The foundational protocol suite for the internet.
+- **TCP/IP (Transmission Control Protocol/Internet Protocol)**: The foundational, connection-oriented protocol suite for the internet.
+It is used for applications where data integrity is critical, like web browsing and email.
     - **TCP**: Ensures reliable, ordered delivery of data.

     - **IP**: Handles addressing and routing of packets.

-- **UDP (User Datagram Protocol)**: A connectionless protocol that allows data to be sent without establishing a connection.
+- **UDP (User Datagram Protocol)**: A connection-less protocol that allows data to be sent without establishing a connection.
+It is used for applications where speed is more important than reliability, like streaming and gaming.

 - **HTTP/HTTPS (Hypertext Transfer Protocol/Secure)**: Used for transmitting web pages over the internet.